-In 2012 the British Army drafted in over 18,000 soldiers to support the 2012 London Olympic Games when security company G4S admitted they could not provide enough guards.
-In 2014, soldiers assisted the Environment Agency in dealing with severe flooding in Hampshire.
+In 2012, the British Army drafted in over 18,000 soldiers to support the 2012 London Olympic Games when security company G4S admitted they could not provide enough guards.
+In 2014, soldiers assisted the Environment Agency in dealing with severe flooding in Hampshire, and have provided similar support since.

 'London will see extra police officers - both armed and unarmed - out on our streets… We can call on the support of the military should we need to at a future point.'